Velcro bus shelter poster in Paris promoting Coca-Cola’s Grip Bottle through touch.

 Why it sticks in your head

 Bus shelters give you time.
 And touch beats talk.
 You do not just read about the benefit.
-You feel it while you wait.
+You feel it while you wait, which makes the proof harder to ignore.

 The business point